rjtdaga/ThiopheneElectroreduction/README.md

 ```

 # Creating an Input file
 A single text input file is used to run the kMC simulation.
-Detailed information and the input files used for the manuscript is shown in the folder named "Input Files".
+An example, "InputFile.in" is provided in the repository.
+Detailed information about the input files is provided in the folder named "Input Files".

 # Running the Build file
-Folder "Main Code" already contains the compiled program with all the necessary files embedded into it.
+Folder "Program" already contains the compiled program with all the necessary files embedded into it.
 To run it on your system, use the following command
 ```
 mpirun -np 5 ./KineticMC InputFile OutputFile
 ```